Skip to content

 The Functions panel includes a comprehensive library of built-in functions:

-• Base64Encode: Encode strings or streams to Base64 format
+• Base64Encode: Encode strings or streams to Base64 format.
+Can be called like so: --*AG:Base64Encode(test-string)*-- to get a result of dGVzdC1zdHJpbmc=

-• Base64Decode: Decode Base64 strings back to original format
+• Base64Decode: Decode Base64 strings back to original format.
+Calling --*AG:Base64Decode(dGVzdC1zdHJpbmc=)*-- would give you the result test-string

 Using Functions